 Meet and Chat in a Cool Café

 The guys at Fungarian will give you a quick boost in the basics in one hour.
 Their group-classes are held at various nice cafés in the inner city for 25 bucks and show you around additionally for a total of 40.
-It’s not the cheapest option admittedly but great if you’re new in town and want to combine a bit of language-learning with meeting new people and getting to know Budapest.
+A great option if you’re new in town and want to combine a bit of language-learning with meeting new people and getting to know Budapest.

 So don’t fret – pick the option that appeals to you most and just start – there’s no reason not to.